 - Price: A roaster is an essential whether you use it twice a year or more, so you should have at least one and preferably two, a smaller roaster and a larger one.
 It’s not unusual for kitchens to have three.
 Prices range from under $20 for a basic roaster to a couple of hundred dollars.

 Best Basic Roaster: Granite Ware 15″ Covered Roaster

 You can’t beat the price of Granite Ware – though basic in construction, it’s easy to clean, lightweight and affordable.
 This size should accommodate a 10 – 12 lb turkey; go for a larger size if you’re planning on a bigger bird.
 Granite Ware is available in various sizes.
-Buy Direct
+Buy from Amazon

 Best Value Roaster: Calphalon Open Roaster